Woods

 There are two kinds of wood that I use to build my harps: The soundboard Tonewoods, and the structural Hardwoods.

 The soundboard is made from a coniferous softwood like cedar or spruce, which gives an excellent tonal response.
-I only use master grade tonewoods, all of which are hand-selected from old-growth forests near Campbell River, British Columbia.
-About 80% of the tone you hear produced by my harps is coming from the soundboard.
+I only use luthier-grade tonewoods.
+The western red cedar, Sitka, and engelmann spruce are hand-selected from old-growth forests in British Columbia.
+Port Orford white cedar comes from coastal Oregon.